michelgrootjans/CanI/README.md

             filters.Add(new AuthorizeWithCanIFilter(new RedirectResult("/")));
         }
 </pre>
 Now each request is automatically filtered based on the content of the AbilityConfigurator.
+When a request is not authorized, the user will be redirected to the configured URL.
+In this case, this will be the root of the site: "/".

 If you do not want to add a generic filter over all the controllers, you can add them individually to each controller
 <pre lang='csharp'>